martinwheatman/JusTalk/README.md

 So the comand to click on a button is currently described as:
 - click on X

 Where X is the 'name' of the button.
-Following the specification for clickable items, this is either the title, value, innerText or the 'submit' button.
-Radio buttons and checkboxes are not supported yet.
+Following the specification for clickable items, this is either the title, value, innerText, radio buttons, checkboxes or the 'submit' button.

 Similarly, the page reader included the commands:
 - read .. from X